Georgetown, Delaware: Culture

-Since the mid 20th century, the two most intense industries in Georgetown have been the Sussex County Courts and the raising and processing of chickens, largely grown on area farms under contract to a processor such as Purdue Farms which has a large chicken processing plant in Georgetown.
+Since the mid 20th century, the two most intense industries in Georgetown have been the Sussex County Courts and the raising and processing of chickens, largely grown on area farms under contract to a processor such as Perdue Farms which has a large chicken processing plant in Georgetown.
 It has attracted numerous immigrants from Haiti and Guatemala as workers, stimulating growth of the population and changing the town's demographics.
 Georgetown has a more diverse population than might be expected in a small Delaware inland town.
 Some residents speak Haitian French or Creole, while many more have a primary language of Spanish, in addition to those whose first language is English.
 In 2000 slightly more than one-third of the population was ethnic Hispanic and one-fifth was African American (including Haitians).

 Georgetown is the home of WZBH radio and the Georgetown Speedway.
 The latter attracts attendees from miles around during race season.